Home / Reviews / Kraken Review / Kraken vs. Kraken Pro

 Fee Structure Overview

 On Kraken, fees are typically higher for instant buys and sell orders, where users may be charged a percentage of the transaction plus additional fees depending on the payment method.
-On the other hand, Kraken Pro’s fees are volume-based, meaning the more you trade, the less you pay.
-For example, trading over $50,000 in a 30-day period drops the maker fee to 0.14% and the taker fee to 0.24%.
+On the other hand, Kraken Pro has a tiered pricing model, meaning the more you trade, the less you pay.
+For example, trading over $50,000 in a 30-day period drops the maker fee to 0.14% and the taker fee to 0.24% for subsequent trades over that threshold.

 Kraken Pro’s Maker-Taker Fee Schedule